 Tickets: Advanced booking is essential as places are limited.
 Please call 020 7565 7298 to book your place now.
 Children and young people under 18 go free; adults charged general admission rate.

-For family visitors with Special Educational Needs (SEN), including Autistic Spectrum Disorder (ASD), we are opening early on two special days.
-Enjoy the Museum at a quieter time, free from the general public.
-Explore our All Aboard family spaces in peace, take part in our craft activities and make use of our new Sensory Bags to help you explore the collection.
-Many of the sounds in the Museum are switched off, making it a peaceful place to visit.
+For families with Special Educational Needs (SEN), including Autistic Spectrum Disorder (ASD), we are opening outside our regular hours on four special days.
+Enjoy the Museum at a quieter time, free from the general public, and with many of the gallery sounds turned off.
+Explore our All Aboard family spaces in peace.
+Have a go at our holiday activities.
+Get hands-on with genuine parts of transport history.
+Or make use of our Sensory Bags to support exploring the collection.

 Come and explore All Aboard, the Museum’s dedicated play zone for families with children aged 0 to 7 years.